-Currently, I am a principal economist at the Oesterreichische Nationalbank (Eurosystem) and a research affiliate of the Centre for Economic Policy Research (CEPR) and SUERF – The European Money and Finance Forum.
+I am a principal economist at Oesterreichische Nationalbank (Eurosystem).
+I am also a research affiliate of the Centre for Economic Policy Research (CEPR) and SUERF – The European Money and Finance Forum.

-Before joining the OeNB, I was an assistant professor at the Economics Department and the Institute for Economic History at WU Vienna (Vienna University of Economics and Business).
+Before rejoining Oesterreichische Nationalbank in September 2025, I visisted the Bank for International Settlements‘ MED Department as a Central Bank Research Fellow and worked as a FWF Schroedinger Fellow at Northwestern University’s Department of Economics and Paris School of Economics (2023-2025).
+Before first joining the Oesterreichische Nationalbank in 2019, I was an assistant professor at the Economics Department and the Institute for Economic History at WU Vienna (Vienna University of Economics and Business).
 Prior to and during my PhD studies at Oxford University, I gained full-time working experience in monetary policy and banking supervision at Oesterreichische Nationalbank (2011; 2015), Austrian Financial Market Authority (2012), European Central Bank (2013), Magyar Nemzeti Bank (2014) and Bank of England (2017).
 I also worked as a stipendiary lecturer (career development) in economics at Pembroke College, Oxford University (2017-2018).

 In my spare time, I am a keen football player (soccer!), hiker, skier, runner and fly fisherman.
 More recently, I have also become a wannabe gravel biker.
 Austrian by passport, Italian at heart.